 components (filters) that are used for playback.
 Open a filter's

-name „DVBSource“.
-It displays the current video/audio
+„DVB Source“.
+It displays the current video/audio format

-format on its property page.
+on its property page.
+Please refer to the DVBViewer

 contents | to the top | preceding chapter | next chapter

-The „Video“ dropdown list in the Renderer section allows to select the video renderer that renders the picture and delivers it to the graphics card driver:
+The „Video“ drop-down list in the Renderer section allows to select the Video Renderer that renders the picture and delivers it to the graphics card driver:

 The